rmetaverse/metaverse/README.md

 # metaverse
-Package to provide consistent workflow evidence synthesis in R
+Package to provide a consistent workflow for evidence synthesis projects in R